jaylon-colclough/rubiks_cube_simulator/README.md

 This is a simple rubik's cube simulator coded in Java.
 This is my first solo coding project.
-I plan on creating graphics and an interactive gui in the future.
+I also finished creating an interactive window and gui to display and manipulate the cube.